atishmahali/HyperBoard/README.md

 Click on the Load unpacked button.
 In the dialog that appears, navigate to the directory where your extension files are located and select the folder.
-Test Your Extension:

-Once loaded, you should see your extension listed.
-Ensure all functionalities, especially the mandatory widgets (Google Slides and Pomodoro Clock), are working properly.

 ```